Amamapare

-Amamapare is a port in Mimika Regency, Central Papua, Indonesia; National Geographic refer to it as a port town.
-It is an important industrial centre, and slurry containing copper-gold concentrate is delivered by three pipelines from Grasberg mine over 70 miles away.
-In Amamapare it is dewatered, filtered and dried and then shipped to smelters around the world.
-The facilities at the port also include a coal-fired power station, which supplies the Grasberg operations.
+Amamapare is a port and industrial centre in Mimika Regency, Central Papua, Indonesia; National Geographic refers to it as a port town.
+Slurry containing copper-gold concentrate is delivered by three pipelines from Grasberg mine over 70 miles away.
+In Amamapare it is dewatered, filtered, and dried and then shipped to smelters around the world.
+There is a coal-fired power station at the port which supplies the Grasberg operations.

 Climate

 Amamapare has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.